Ridesharing services have all but replaced the typical “yellow cab” taxis that proliferated the streets of the world up to the last decade.

 It’s as easy as 1-2-3 but can still cause problems.
 One of the most notable problems is hard to escape for any driver: traffic accidents.

 Despite taking as much care as possible to drive safely, car accidents still happen, whether you’re in your own car or using a rideshare service.
 It’s just the nature of driving.
-If you are injured in a car accident you are not at fault for, you can generally seek compensation from the responsible party.
+If you are injured in a rideshare accident, contact our Arkansas Uber and Lyft accident attorneys.

-If you are a passenger in an Uber accident, however, what can you do?
-Don’t worry.
-You can still seek compensation from the responsible party with the help of an Arkansas Uber accident lawyer.
+If you are a passenger in an Uber accident, you can seek compensation from the responsible party with the help of an Arkansas Uber accident lawyer.
 The rideshare accident attorneys at Harris Law Firm can help you through the legal process from start to finish.

-It doesn’t matter if you need an Arkansas Lyft accident lawyer or an Arkansas Uber accident attorney, our rideshare accident lawyers are on standby to help you get the justice you deserve.
+It doesn’t matter if you need a lawyer for an Arkansas Lyft accident or Arkansas Uber accident, our rideshare accident lawyers are on standby to help you get the justice you deserve.

 What Do I Need to Do to Seek Compensation?

-The route you and your rideshare accident lawyer take to seek compensation for the damages you suffered depends on a few factors.
+The route you and your Uber and Lyft accident lawyer take to seek compensation for the damages you suffered depends on a few factors.
 Notably, who is at fault, and how much damage you suffered.

 The question of who is at fault will determine who we seek compensation from.
-Meanwhile, the amount of damage you suffered will determine how you and your Arkansas rideshare accident lawyer seek those damages.
+Meanwhile, the amount of damage you suffered will determine how you and your Lyft and Uber accident lawyer in Arkansas seek those damages.

 - Rideshare driver is at fault, and damages are within insurance limits;